The best towns in Herefordshire for a day trip

 Today, Kington has art galleries, cafes and the UK’s only traditional clog maker.
 There’s a red brick clock tower above the town’s museum.
 There are lots of walks from the town centre, including the 8 Peaks Challenge to shorter circular walks.

-Just out of the town is Hergest Croft Gardens with national collections of tress and rare and exotic plants which is well worth a visit.
+Just out of the town is Hergest Croft Gardens with its national collections of trees, as well as rare and exotic plants.
+It’s well worth a visit and the views are stunning.

-15 minutes from Pearl Lake.
+Kington is 15 minutes by car from Pearl Lake.
 16 minutes from Arrow Bank.
 13 minutes from Rockbridge.

-Historic streets, cobbled lanes and tiny little alleys are among the many attractions of Ledbury.
+Historic streets, cobbled lanes and tiny little alleys are among Ledbury’s many attractions.
 It’s in east Herefordshire, about 15 minutes from British Camp and extensive Malvern Hills walks in Worcestershire.
-It’s Old English name of “Liedeberge” possibly derives from the river Leadon on which the town stands.
+It’s Old English name of “Liedeberge” possibly derives from the river Leadon which runs close to the town.

 A distinctive Market Hall stands in the centre of the town which hosts lots of events throughout the year.
 The poet and writer John Masefield was born in Ledbury in 1878, and another poet, Elizabeth Barret Browning lived in the town too.
 Only natural then that the town started a Poetry Festival which now happens every July and is the largest of its type in the UK.

 The streets are full of black and white buildings with independent cafes, shops and restaurants.
-A short drive out of the town is Eastnor Castle and Hellens, a Tudor/Jacobean mansion.
-Drive to Hereford railway station from Discover Parks and catch the train to Ledbury – the scenery is stunning.
+A short drive out of the town is Eastnor Castle towards Malvern and Hellens, a Tudor/Jacobean mansion, towards Ross.
+Drive to Hereford railway station from Discover Parks and catch the train to Ledbury – the scenery along the journey is stunning.

-57 minutes from Pearl Lake.
+Ledbury is a 57 minute car journey from Pearl Lake.
 52 minutes from Arrow Bank.
 1hr 7minutes from Rockbridge.

-Back in mediaeval times Leominster thrived as a centre for the wool trade particularly it’s wool from Ryeland sheep and a street still bears that name today.
-In the 18th century it was home to one of the world’s first cotton mills.
+Back in mediaeval times Leominster thrived as a centre for the wool trade and it was home to one of the world’s first cotton mills.

 Leominster often features on the telly because of its many antique shops – a goldmine for Bargain Hunt and Antiques Road Trip fans.
-Broad Street is full of independent shops and cafes, whilst you can stroll to the Grange where there’s a large green space in the shadow of a large black and white building.
+Broad Street is full of independent shops and cafes, whilst you can stroll to The Grange where there’s a large green space in the shadow of theblack and white building.
 There’s Corn Square where there’s a market every Friday and historic Drapers Lane.
-Make sure you visit the Barometer Shop and have a look at some of the historic ways we used to rely on to work out the weather.

-16 minutes from Pearl Lake.
+Leominster is a 16 minute drive from Pearl Lake.
 10 minutes from Arrow Bank.
 27 minutes from Rockbridge

 As you approach Ross-on-Wye it comes into view clinging to a sandstone cliff above the River Wye.
 The imposing Royal Hotel stands out, white against green.
 In 1931, the General Post Office officially added ‘on-Wye’ to the name so it wouldn’t get mixed up with other towns named Ross!